-The FASB issued Statement No. 141, "Business Combinations" and Statement No. 142, "Goodwill and Other Intangible Assets" in June 2001.
-Statement No. 141 specifies criteria that intangible assets acquired in a purchase method business combination must meet to be recognized and reported apart from goodwill.
+The FASB issued Statement No. 142, "Goodwill and Other Intangible Assets" in June 2001.
 Statement No. 142 requires that goodwill no longer be amortized, but instead be tested for impairment at least annually in accordance with the provisions of Statement No. 142.
 Statement No. 142 also requires that intangible assets with definite useful lives, such as customer lists, continue to be amortized over their respective estimated useful lives.

 Statement No. 142 was adopted on October 1, 2002, with the Partnership now calculating amortization using the straight-line method over periods ranging from 5 to 15 years for intangible assets with definite useful lives.
 Star Gas uses amortization methods and determines asset values based on its best estimates using reasonable and supportable assumptions and projections.
-Star Gas assesses the useful lives of intangible assets based on the estimated period over which Star Gas will receive benefit from such intangible assets such as historical evidence regarding customer chum rate.
+Star Gas assesses the useful lives of intangible assets based on the estimated period over which Star Gas will receive benefit from such intangible assets such as historical evidence regarding customer churn rate.
 In some cases, the estimated useful lives are based on contractual terms.
-Changes in the amortization methods or asset values could have a material effect on results of operations.
+At December 31, 2002, the Partnership had \$186.8 million of net intangible assets subject to amortization.
+If circumstances required a change in estimated lives of the assets, it could have a material effect on results of operations.
+For example, if lives were shortened by one year, the Partnership estimates that amortization for these assets for the three month period ended December 31, 2002 would have increased by approximately \$0.7 million.